AbubakarWebDev/Filend-Frontend-ReactJS/README.md

 3. Meet Me Up - Embrace virtual meetings with Meet Me Up, a Google Meet Clone that brings high-quality video conferencing and collaboration to your fingertips.

 Get started with these cutting-edge applications and enhance your communication experience today!

+## Contribution

+Please feel free to contribute to this open-source project, report issues, and suggest improvements.
+Let's make file sharing smarter and more convenient together!

+## License

+This project is licensed under the [MIT License](LICENSE).